meilisearch/specifications/text/0085-api-keys.md

 #### 3.2.1 Summary Key Points

-- API keys management is restricted to the master key or API keys having `keys.get`, `keys.create`, `keys.update`, `keys.delete` actions.
+- API keys management is restricted to the master key or API keys having `keys.get`, `keys.create`, `keys.update`, `keys.delete` or `*` actions.
 - API keys must be provided via the `Authorization` header using the bearer method to authorize a request.
 - The value of the `key` field of an API Key is generated from its `uid` and the master key.
 - When a master key is set at Meilisearch first-launch, it generate two pre-configured default `API Key` resources.
-A `Default Search API Key` authorizing the search action on all indexes and a `Default Admin API Key` authorizing all actions on all indexes (except managing `/keys` resource).
+A `Default Search API Key` authorizing the search action on all indexes and a `Default Admin API Key` authorizing all actions.
 - If the master-key changes, the `key` field is re-generated.
 - Default API keys can be modified/deleted from the `/keys` endpoints but are not re-created if Meilisearch has already created them.
 - API keys can have restrictions on which methods can be accessed via an `actions` list; they also `expiresAt` a specific date time and are restricted to a specific set of `indexes`.